boecker-lab/docs.sirius.github.io/docs/_pages/gui.md

 This tab also includes visualization for the "El Gordo" lipid class annotation functionality.
 Lipid structures are often extremely similar to each other, often only differing in the position of the double bonds.
 These extremely similar structures are often not even differentiable by mass spectrometry at all, which is why the overarching lipid class is shown above the structure candidates.

-If the PubChem fallback was triggered as part of expansive search, a notification will be displayed below the top ribbon.
-See TODO:link expansive search.
+If the PubChem fallback was triggered as part of [Expansive search]({{ "/advanced-background-information/#Expansive-search-(structure-database-search-with-fallback)" | relative_url }}), a notification will be displayed below the top ribbon.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/structures_specMatch.png" | relative_url }})